ovesco/scribio/README.md

 - myRenderer is your renderer name, it will be used when spanning new instances
 - rendererClass is the class of your renderer
 - someConfig, you can eventually pass some config here.
 This is used if you register a third-party renderer and want to override default configuration on registration.

+## License
+This code is licensed under the MIT license